hschwane/mpUtils/README.md

 - `DISABLE_PPUTILS` by default mpUtils defines and includes a range of preprocessor utilities.
                         If enabled Preprocessor utils will not be defined.
 You can also disable the defines on a per project basis by defining `MPU_NO_PREPROCESSOR_UTILS` before inclusion of mpUtils.h
-- `DISABLE_VERSION` by default mpUtils defines its current version number.
-                        If this option is enabled the version number will not be defined.
-You can also disable the defines on a per project basis by defining `MPU_NO_VERSION` before inclusion of mpUtils.h.
 - `DISABLE_PATHS` by default mpUtils defines its paths to its shader and resource folders.
                        If this option is enabled the paths will not be defined.
 You can also disable the defines on a per project basis by defining `MPU_NO_PATHS` before inclusion of mpUtils.h and mpGraphics.h.